uikit/uikit-site/docs/pages/migration.md

 ### Warnings

-Warnings highlight all CSS classes or JavaScript attributes which are not supported anymore or have changed in UIkit 3.
+Warnings highlight all CSS classes or JavaScript attributes that are not supported anymore or have changed in UIkit 3.
 These warnings have to be fixed to migrate your website to UIkit 3.

 ### Notices

 Notices highlight potential issues that might not break your site.
 Some notices might not require a change at all.
 This is caused by the fact that some names from UIkit 2 still exist in UIkit 3, but now belong to a different component or carry different semantics.
-This can't be detected by the selectors we use to determine if this is a correct markup, so you need to take a look into it and need to decide if you already have changed it or still need to fix it.
+This can't be detected by the selectors we use to determine if this is a correct markup, so you need to take a look into it and decide if you already have changed it or still need to fix it.